 I topped the bites off with finely chopped chives.
 They’re best served within an hour or two of making them, otherwise the puff pastry can begin to get soggy.

-Can the puff pastry appetizers be made ahead?
+Can puff pastry cups be made ahead?

+Yes!
 You can make both the cups and the chicken salad the day before, and then assemble them right before serving.
 Just be sure to store the puff pastry cups in an airtight container overnight.

 These appetizers will be fine for up to 4 hours at room temperature.
 If you are serving them outside in 80°F+ weather, they will be ok for up to one hour only.